 The Police Department works with the YAC through its Youth-to-Police Outreach Subcommittee to establish a link between law enforcement and youth.
 A school resource officer from the Police Department attends YAC meetings.
 Through the subcommittee, law enforcement informs youth about what’s going on in the community and schools, and solicits their input.

 The subcommittee also co-sponsors an annual open house event at the Police Department.
 In 2007, more than 500 community members attended and visited the facility, which opens every area of its operations to visitors during the event.
 The open house is an excellent example of open and transparent government in action.
-The YAC staffs a display at the event to promote its activities and show how young people can get involved in
+The YAC staffs a display at the event to promote its activities and show how young people can get involved in the community.

 The Publicity/Community Service Subcommittee publicizes the YAC’s programs and activities.
 The community service group of this subcommittee works to increase support for programs directed at youth, involving more organizations and developing useful knowledge, experience and connections as well.